-What You’ll Need To Sharpen Pruning Shears
+What To Use To Sharpen Garden Shears

-The good news is that it’s super easy to sharpen pruning shears, and it doesn’t take long to get them working (and looking) brand new again.
+The good news is that it’s super easy to sharpen pruning shears, and it doesn’t take long to get them working (and looking) like brand new again.

 - Cleaning rags (a dry one and a damp one)

-- Cleaning brush (optional)
+- Scrub brush (optional)

 - Wire brush (optional)